CyTran: A Cycle-Consistent Transformer with Multi-Level Consistency for Non-Contrast to Contrast CT Translation

 In order to encapsulate multiple complex relationships among different tokens in the tensor $\boldsymbol{T}$, we employ a multi-head attention module \cite{Vaswani-NIPS-2017}.
 Each head $i \in \{1,..., n_h\}$ comprises a convolution projection and a self-attention mechanism, having a particular set of learnable parameters $\{\boldsymbol{W}\!_{Q_i}, \boldsymbol{W}\!_{K_i}, \boldsymbol{W}\!_{V_i}\}$, where $n_h$ is the number of heads.
-In our implementation, we set $n_h=6$.
+Following the configuration for the CvT blocks used in stage 3 by Wu et al.~\cite{Wu-arXiv-2021}, we set $n_h=6$ in our block.

 To form the output of the entire multi-head attention module, we concatenate the output tensors in the channel dimension, obtaining a tensor of $64 \times 64 \times 384$ components.
 A pointwise convolution with $128$ filters brings the dimension of the output tensor down to $64 \times 64 \times 128$ components.
-Let $\boldsymbol{Z}^*$ denote the final output tensor of the multi-head self-attention module.
-We underline that the dimension of $\boldsymbol{Z}^*$ coincides with the dimension of the input tensor $\boldsymbol{T}$, i.e.~$\boldsymbol{Z}^* \in \mathbb{R}^{h \times w \times c}$.
+Let $\boldsymbol{U}^*$ denote the final output tensor of the multi-head self-attention module.
+We underline that the dimension of $\boldsymbol{U}^*$ coincides with the dimension of the input tensor $\boldsymbol{T}$, i.e.~$\boldsymbol{U}^* \in \mathbb{R}^{h \times w \times c}$.